timesize/username_generator/readme.md

 Update your `build_username` function to use prefixes.
 It should now accept a privilege_level (in addition to the other parameters), and tack it on to the beginning of the username (e.g. "seller-jdoe78").
 See the tests for more details.

 #### Level 3
 Create a function called `generate_username` that has four arguments (first_name, last_name, birth_year, privilege_level) and returns a _unique_ username.
 Come up with a simple way to store usernames as you create them.

 STRETCH: If a username already exists, append "_1".
-Then, increment the counter each time you reuse the username (e.g. "jdoe78", "jdoe78\_1", "jdoe7\_2", "bbunny60", "bbunny60\_1").
+Then, increment the counter each time you reuse the username (e.g. "jdoe78", "jdoe78\_1", "jdoe78\_2", "bbunny60", "bbunny60\_1").

+#### BONUS
+##### Remove special characters
+* If there are any non-alphabetical characters entered as part of the user's first or last name, make sure they are removed using a regular expression.

-#### BONUS -- Command-line inputs
+##### Command-line inputs
 * OPTION 1 -- Interactively get user input from the command line and output a username to the console.
 I.e. when I run `ruby username.rb` I should be prompted (from the command line) for my name, birth year, etc.
 * OPTION 2 -- Accept command line arguments (e.g. `ruby username.rb john doe 1980`) and output a username to the console.